bitcoin-core/docs/gitian-building/gitian-building-setup-gitian-debian.md

 --------------------------------------

 In this section we will be setting up the Debian installation for Gitian building.
-We assume that a user `gitianuser` was previously added.
+We assume that a user `gitianuser` was previously added which is in the sudoers group (required for commands in `bin/make-vm-base` below).

 First we need to set up dependencies.
 Type/paste the following in the terminal: